AtheosGame/AtheosGame.github.io/Tokenomics/SoulsToken.md

 Players can **smelt** the items, burning them in exchange for $Souls.
 This process is done at the [Forge](https://atheosgame.github.io/game/commongrounds/the-forge/), which will destroy the item permanently.

 #### **Spending $Souls**
-Players will spend $Souls to buy [Dungeon Maps](https://atheosgame.github.io/game/gameplaymechanics/maps/).
+Players will burn (The tokens will be destroyed) $Souls to buy [Dungeon Maps](https://atheosgame.github.io/game/gameplaymechanics/maps/).
 The price of these maps will be proportionate to the level of the map.
 Higher-level maps provide more challenging experiences and will offer with better loot rewards.

 *Once the game's economy has developed, players will be able to trade items in **Atheos Marketplace** using $Souls.*